raw sapodilla

 Common measurement equivalents in grams

-Sapodilla has a exceptionally sweet, malty flavor often compared to brown sugar, caramel, or a pear soaked in syrup.
-Its texture is slightly grainy or sandy, similar to a well-ripened pear.
+It has a unique sweet, malty flavor often compared to brown sugar, pear, and caramel with a slightly grainy texture.

 raw sapodilla is a versatile ingredient found in cuisines around the world.
 With 83 calories per 100g and 0.44 grams of protein, it's a nutritious addition to many dishes.